Kluane National Park and Reserve

 Bear resistant food canisters

 During the shoulder season, bear resistant food canisters are only available for trips inside the park.
-Call 867-634-5248 in advance to arrange a time to pick up your canisters in Haines Junction.
-Please note that it may take up to 24 hrs for us to respond to your request.
+Please call 867-634-5248, Monday to Friday, between 8:30am and 4pm to arrange a time with Parks Canada staff to pick up canisters.
+Please note that depending on staff availability, it may take up to 24 hours to respond to your request.

 Backcountry permit fees apply.